The mission of the Mathematics Discipline is to promote excellence in the teaching and learning of mathematics by:

 The Mathematics Department works in close collaboration with the Testing Center at the Meadlowlands the Henry and Edith Cerullo Learning Assistance Center and The Office of Testing Services to provide additional assistance to students registered in any mathematics course.

 A student is allowed to repeat the same course only once.
-If the student fails to complete the course after two attempts, the student has to appeal directly to the Department Chair, by filling out the Third Attempt Appeal Form.
-The appeal form may be obtained in room A-327.
+MAT-130, MAT-150 or MAT-155, please see an Academic Counselor.
+If the student fails to complete MAT-160, MAT-180, MAT-280, MAT-281, or higher after two attempts, the student has to appeal directly to the Department Chair, by filling out the Third Attempt Appeal Form.
+The appeal form may be obtained in the Mathematics Department Office.